iffy/generalconference/data/eng/1985-04/018-spencer-w-kimball-a-true-disciple-of-christ/text.md

-# Spencer W. Kimball: A True Disciple of Christ
+# Spencer W. Kimball:A True Disciple of Christ

 Each time I listen to the voice and words of President Spencer W. Kimball, my testimony that he is indeed a living prophet is reaffirmed with great impact.